Arrondissements of France

 The capital of an arrondissement is called a subprefecture.
 When an arrondissement contains the prefecture (capital) of the department, that prefecture is the capital of the arrondissement, acting both as a prefecture and as a subprefecture.
-Arrondissements are further divided into cantons and communes.
+Arrondissements are further divided into communes.

 The term arrondissement can be roughly translated into English as district.

+Some municipalities in Quebec are divided into arrondissements, reflecting the province’s historical link to New France.

 Role and administration

 The administration of an arrondissement is assigned to a subprefect (sous-préfet) who assists the departmental prefect (préfet).

 Unlike French regions, departments and communes, arrondissements do not have the status of legal entity in public law.
 In addition, unlike those other administrative divisions, they are not run by elected officials, but by political appointees, officials appointed by the French president.

 History

 The concept of arrondissements was proposed several times as an administrative reform during the Ancien Régime, notably by the intendant of the généralité of Brittany, Caze de La Bove, in his Mémoire concernant les subdélégués de l'intendance de Bretagne in 1775.

 The arrondissements were created after the French Revolution by the Loi du 28 pluviôse in the year VIII of the Republican Calendar (17 February 1800) and replaced "districts".
 In certain periods in French history, they have served a role in legislative elections, especially during the Third Republic.
 In 1926, 106 arrondissements were suppressed by the government.
 While it claimed it was to achieve fiscal savings, some political analysts considered the results electoral manipulation.
 Some of these suppressed arrondissements were restored in 1942.